inem/make-handbook/modern-make-handbook-en.md

-– What does the dog way when it's warning?
+– What does the dog say when it's warning?

 – Woof-woof!